 - Certificate of attendance for each employee (if requested)

 Simply put, we offer the product of training for a fee so our customers can receive the benefit of an educated employee on safe lifting and rigging practices.
 We understand that our customers also have budgets to attend to, so we try to be fair in what we charge and truly feel the customer is getting a great value for that fee.

-Our training programs start at about $75 per person for a 1-2 hour session (with a minimum requirement of 10 attendees).
+Our training programs start at less than $100 per person for a 1-2 hour session (with a minimum requirement of 10 attendees).
 From there, our prices work on a sliding scale depending on: